 In most cases you cannot update the PHP version yourself and need to contact your host about this.
 The upgrade process is an easy process and should be something your host can do for you without impacting your website or charging you a fee.
 Here’s a letter you can send to your hosting company:

 I’m running a Wordpress theme on one of your servers and that theme has recommended using at least PHP 5.6 or higher.
 WordPress, the content management system that my theme uses, has listed PHP 7.2 as the recommended version on their requirements page: https://wordpress.org/about/requirements/

 Can you please let me know if my hosting supports PHP 5.6 or higher and how I can upgrade?

 Also please increase those limits to a minimum as follows:

 max_input_vars = 3000

 Looking forward to your reply.

 Please note though that many hosts will try to keep the PHP limits low without reason.
-However you are paying for it, and therefor should be getting your moneys worth.
+However you are paying for it, and therefore should be getting your money's worth.